nogira/obsidian-better-links/README.md

 _(Supports twitter threads too as long as they're not so long they have a "show more" button)_

-## 2. Use archived verion of link to prevent deadlinks
+## 2. Use archived version of url to prevent deadlinks

 You copy a url, but the url used in the formatted link contains an an archived url instead:
 - Copy: https://realpython.com/python-matplotlib-guide/